5 Best Places to Visit in Puerto Rico – Top Attractions and Vacation Spots

 It’s a paradisiacal beach with crystal clear waters and very white sand, located on Isla Culebra.

-The place offers many options to enjoy: you can take tours on the bay, swim in its calm waters, explore its imposing vegetation, access its corals in the depths of the water and practice snorkel or SCUBA diving, among many other things.
+This place is one of Puerto Rico’s best locations and offers many options to enjoy: you can take tours on the bay, swim in its calm waters, explore its imposing vegetation, access its corals in the depths of the water and practice snorkel or SCUBA diving, among many other things.

 The place has a lot of security, a lifeguard service and many fast food places to enjoy by the sea.